-Four LDAP-schema scenarios are covered in this appendix: hierarchical- and flat-schema LDAP in both web-based and portal-based installations.
-Each schema supports selected operations and environments, as follows:
+Four LDAP-schema scenarios are covered in this appendix: hierarchical- and flat-schema LDAP in both web and portal installations.
+Each schema supports selected operations and installations:

-- Hierarchical-schema LDAP supports operations on sites and roles in web-based CS installations.
-This schema requires LDAP users to define a site organizational unit in the LDAP server, where they name each site and roles for that site.
-The roles must be subordinated to the site (for an example, see Figure D-1, "LDAP Hierarchies"). - Flat-schema LDAP supports operations on sites and roles in CS portal installations.
-Flat-schema LDAP levels sites and roles so that no hierarchy exists among them. - Both hierarchical- and flat-schema LDAP support operations on ACLs and users (user accounts, user profiles, and user attributes) in web-based and portal installations.
+- Both hierarchical- and flat-schema LDAP support operations on ACLs and users (user accounts, user profiles, and user attributes) in CS web and portal applications. - Hierarchical-schema LDAP supports operations on sites and roles in CS web applications.
+This schema requires LDAP users to define a site organizational unit in the LDAP server in which roles must be subordinated to their relevant sites (for an example, see Figure D-1, "LDAP Hierarchies"). - Flat-schema LDAP supports operations on sites and roles in CS portal applications.
+Flat-schema LDAP levels sites and roles so that no hierarchy exists among them.